-At the time department budgets are presented to the Finance Committee for approval, a proposed list of purchases and projects to be procured from JSEBS/MBES must be presented by each department for subsequent approval by the Finance Committee of City Council.
-Each Department will play an active role in unbundling and setting aside projects and establishing project goals for JSEBS/MBES.
-The current goal is to procure twenty (20) percent of all City purchases from JSEBS, of which there are goals for: (i) African Americans of generally seven percent (7%) and seven percent (7%) for construction-related professional services; (ii) Hispanic-Americans, Asian-Americans, or Native Americans of generally two percent (2%) and one and one-half percentage (1 1⁄2 %) for construction-related professional services; and (iii) women of generally eight percent (8%) and seven percent (7%) for construction-related professional services.
-Each department will be required to report to the Procurement Division its JSEB/MBE participation on a quarterly basis, based upon a fiscal year beginning on the first day of October.
-Each department head shall identify a staff person to coordinate contracting and purchasing opportunities with the Equal Business Opportunity Office to ensure equitable opportunities for JSEBS/MBES.
-Each department shall examine all available alternatives for meeting the goals set forth by the Procurement Code by determining the size and type of work to be performed, based on the size and the availability of small and minority firms to perform the service so as to enhance the possibility of participation, and coordinating with the Procurement Division and its Ombudsman for advance notification to all known and prospective bidders of information about pre-bid or pre-proposal conferences and briefings which will outline the scope of work or services, time tables, methods of bidding, subcontracting goals, qualities, standards and other information that will be useful to the bidders, as well as JSEB/MBE performance, payment, disputes and other issues and concerns.
+At the time department budgets are presented to the Finance Committee for approval, a proposed list of purchases and projects to be procured from JSEBS must be presented by each department for subsequent approval by the Finance Committee of City Council.
+Each Department will play an active role in unbundling and setting aside projects and establishing project goals for JSEBS.
+The current goal is to procure twenty (20) percent of all City purchases from JSEBS.
+Each department will be required to report to the Procurement Division its JSEB participation on a quarterly basis, based upon a fiscal year beginning on the first day of October.
+Each department head shall identify a staff person to coordinate contracting and purchasing opportunities with the Equal Business Opportunity Office to ensure equitable opportunities for JSEBS.
+Each department shall examine all available alternatives for meeting the goals set forth by the Procurement Code by determining the size and type of work to be performed, based on the size and the availability of small and minority firms to perform the service so as to enhance the possibility of participation, and coordinating with the Procurement Division and its Ombudsman for advance notification to all known and prospective bidders of information about pre-bid or pre-proposal conferences and briefings which will outline the scope of work or services, time tables, methods of bidding, subcontracting goals, qualities, standards and other information that will be useful to the bidders, as well as JSEB performance, payment, disputes and other issues and concerns.

 The departmental representative will assist the Equal Business Opportunity Office in monitoring compliance with the requirements through the life of the contract.
 One component of the monitoring process will be to require all principal parties (i.e., prime contractors, consultants) on City projects and contracts to adhere to a monthly reporting requirement.
-The monthly report must include the following information (all broken out by ethnicity): (i) JSEB/MBE individual monthly payment; (ii) JSEB/MBE cumulative monthly payment; (iii) percentage of total contract; (iv) percentage of overall contract completion; (v) partial release of lien for the previous payments made to the minority subcontractor.
+The monthly report must include the following information (all broken out by ethnicity): (i) JSEB individual monthly payment; (ii) JSEB cumulative monthly payment; (iii) percentage of total contract; (iv) percentage of overall contract completion; (v) partial release of lien for the previous payments made to the minority subcontractor.

-Each department must coordinate with and notify the EBO staff of all pre-bid, pre-proposal and pre-construction conferences to ensure participation of the EBO Office.
+Each department must coordinate with and notify the EBO staff of all pre-bid, pre-proposal and preconstruction conferences to ensure participation of the EBO Office.